How to get from Manila to Siargao

 Camanolo Homestay - Mid Range

-Area: General Luna — approx. 5-minute drive to town centre
+Area: General Luna — walking distance to centre

 The wooden beach bungalows at Camanolo are what most of us spend our days dreaming about — having a coffee on your own private terrace, surrounded by luscious jungle vegetation.